 - If you need to get a statement from your child's school, daycare or medical care provider, you can find templates here.
 Your school or provider can copy and paste the template to their letterhead to make sure all the required information is provided.

-- Don't forget to use the Form 886-H-EIC for more examples of documents you can send.
+- Don't forget to check the Form 886-H-EIC for more examples of documents you can send.

-- If you can't prove your child lived with you for more than half the tax year, you don't qualify for the EIC.
+- If you can't prove your child lived with you for more than half the tax year, you cannot get the EIC.

-- Third, if your child is age 19 years old or over, you must show either:
+- Third, if your child is age 19 years old or over, you must verify either that:

 - Your child was under age 24 and a full-time student for at least five months of the tax year (you can do this by sending copies of official school records), or

-- Your child is permanently and totally disabled by sending a copy of one of the official documents shown on Form 886-H-EIC.
+- Your child is permanently and totally disabled (you can do this by sending a copy of one of the official documents shown on Form 886-H-EIC).

-You can only claim the earned income tax credit if your child lived with you for more than half the tax year in the United States, your child is related to you in one of the ways listed on the Form 886-H-EIC, and your child was an eligible age.
+You can only claim the earned income tax credit if your child lived with you for more than half the tax year in the United States.
+Your child must also be related to you in one of the ways listed on the Form 886-H-EIC, and be an eligible age.
 Your child must meet all three of these requirements to qualify you for the credit.
-If you can't show that your child meets all three of these requirements, you may still be eligible for the credit without a qualifying child.
+If you can't show that your child meets all of the requirements, you may still be eligible for the credit without a qualifying child.

-The next item is your claim of dependents.
+The next item is the dependents you claimed.
 Your dependents are listed in the middle of the first page of your tax return.
 The Form 886-H-DEP section for your qualifying child lists all the documents or combination of documents you can use to prove you can claim each child listed as your dependent.
 To claim a child as a dependent qualifying child, the child must have lived with you for more than half the tax year (the residency test), be related to you (the relationship test), be a certain age (the age test), and not have provided over half of his or her own support (the support test).

-- If each child listed on your Schedule EIC is the same one you claimed as a dependent, you can use the same documents you use to prove you may claim the EIC to prove the child met the tests for a dependent qualifying child.
+- If each child listed on your Schedule EIC is the same child you claimed as a dependent, you can use the same documents you used to prove you may claim the EIC to prove the child met the tests for a dependent qualifying child.
 You don't have to send in copies of the same documents or look for different ones.
-But, you must look at the Form 886-H-DEP to see if the child meets the support test.
+But, you must look at the Form 886-H-DEP to see what information must be provided to verify that the child meets the support test.

 - Support Test